leiless/leiless/README.md

 #### Hi there 👋 I'm _leiless_, a.k.a Fishbone.

 - 🧳 Having over four years of system-level programming experience in macOS/Linux/Windows.
-- 🔭 I'm currently a backend developer (freshman), mainly focused on Python/Rust/Go.
+- 🔭 I'm currently a backend developer, mainly focused on Python and Java.
 - 🌱 I'm currently solidifying my CS foundation, gonna be a long journey.
 - 📫 How to reach me
   - Email: `bHlubmwueWV0QGdtYWlsLmNvbQ==`
-  - Telegram `QGR1bW15X2RvZ2U=`
+  - Telegram: `QGR1bW15X2RvZ2U=`
 - ⚡ Fun fact
   - Hope to be an [indie maker](https://www.whatisanindiemaker.com/) in the near future.